Diegodossantos23/dev-environment-setup/README.md

 ### Change to directory

-After you have cloned the repository, navigate to the directory
+After you have cloned the repository, navigate to the directory:

 ```bash
 cd dev-environment-setup